ccf-2012/qbutil/README.md

                         list torrents without trackers...
   --size-gt SIZE_GT     list torrents with size greater than...
-  --delete DELETE       delete reseeding torrents of hash --seed-list           list torrents of cross seeding.
+  --delete DELETE       delete reseeding torrents of hash --name-not-regex NAME_NOT_REGEX
+                        regex to not match the tor name.
+  --seed-list           list torrents of cross seeding.
   --not-working         list torrents of not working.
 ```